Guidance for European doctors applying for registration with a licence to practise

 15. If you’ve recently worked in a country where English is the first and native language we may be able to accept confirmation from your employer that your English language skills are sufficient.

-16. We’ll be more likely to decide that the evidence demonstrates your knowledge of English if you obtain an English language reference from your employer that confirms you have worked in a medical capacity for at least the past two years, in a country where English is the first and native language.
+16. We’ll be more likely to decide that the evidence demonstrates your knowledge of English if you obtain an from your employer that confirms you have worked in a medical capacity for at least the past two years, in a country where English is the first and native language.

 17. Please send the reference(s) to us along with confirmation of whether you have ever taken the academic version of the IELTS test or the medicine version of the OET test to us.
 If you have ever taken either test, please provide your TRF number for IELTS or your candidate number for OET.

 18. You can use an offer of employment and an assessment of your English language skills from a UK healthcare organisation as evidence.
 Please note that the organisation should be a designated body. .

 20. You can give us any evidence that you feel demonstrates your knowledge of English.
 All evidence you send us will be considered by a decision maker who will decide whether it demonstrates that you have sufficient knowledge of English.